Consensys/web3js-eea/README.md

 ## Using

-The Pantheon documentation describes how to [use the web3.js libraries](https://docs.pantheon.pegasys.tech/en/stable/Privacy/Private-Transactions/eeajs/).
+The Besu documentation describes how to [use the web3.js libraries](https://besu.hyperledger.org/en/latest/Reference/web3js-eea-Methods/).

 ## Developing